First presidency of Rafael Caldera: Domestic policy

 The president's economic policies were notable for the reinforcement of the power of the employer's association Fedecámaras and the period of North American economic crisis that also characterized the first term of Richard Nixon with low oil prices, which caused the economic growth of Venezuela to stagnate.
 Caldera also presided over a period of pacification of the country, making a ceasefire with the left armed groups, which were then integrated into the political life, and legalizing the Communist Party of Venezuela in spite of the opposition of Acción Democrática.

+Electoral policy

+The Senate after the legalization of former guerrilla movements as parties: in orange the MAS and in purple the MEP.

+In 1969, the new government inherited a country with active urban and rural guerrilla movements, bans on two major political parties and many political leaders imprisoned.
+From the beginning of Caldera's presidency, this practice was suspended and constitutional guarantees were maintained thereafter.
+The government adopted an attitude of ideological pluralism and dialogue across the political spectrum, entered into talks with armed groups, legalized left-wing parties and released imprisoned politicians, requiring only that they remain within Venezuelan law, including the Communist Party of Venezuela, despite opposition from Democratic Action.

+Chamber of Deputies after the legalization of former guerrilla movements as parties: in red the MIR and in burgundy the PCV.

+Rafael Caldera also reformed the 1961 Constitution of Venezuela to eliminate the prohibition on election to public office for persons who had been sentenced to more than three years in prison, which had been specifically designed to politically disqualify General Marcos Pérez Jiménez through its retroactive application.

 Legislative policy

 Caldera also reformed the 1961 Constitution to remove a ban on election to public office for people who had been sentenced to more than three years in prison, which had been specifically designed to politically disqualify General Marcos Pérez Jiménez by means of its retroactive application.

 Education

 Caldera closed the Industrial Technical School permanently and the Central University of Venezuela for two years due to student protests against his government.